Buying property in Ethiopia?

 Do real estate prices look too high in Ethiopia as of 2026?

-As of early 2026, property prices in Ethiopia look high relative to local incomes, but they are being held up by a genuine shortage of housing rather than speculation or overbuilding.
+As of early 2026, property prices in Ethiopia look high relative to local incomes, but they aren't floating freely without support: they are held up by a deep structural housing shortage and strong urban migration, particularly in Addis Ababa, rather than by speculative excess.

 You can also read our latest update regarding the housing prices in Ethiopia.